PietroHfarm/swdevel-lab-hfarm/README.md

    - Simplifies the deployment and management of the entire application.

 ### Communication
-Bidirectional communication is established between the Frontend (Flask) and Backend (FastAPI).
+Bidirectional communication is established between the Frontend (Flask, Bootstrap) and Backend (FastAPI).
 Docker Compose facilitates this communication, allowing the components to work together seamlessly.

 ## Project Structure